FireDiscordBot/docs/important/terms-of-service.md

 ---
-description: 'Last Updated: Friday, December 25th 2020'
+description: "Last Updated: Thursday, May 4th 2023"
 ---

 # Terms of Service